jzuhone/YT.jl/doc/source/installing_jt.rst

     julia> Pkg.add("jt")

-This will also install the following dependencies:
+This will also install the following dependencies, if you don't have them installed already:

 * `PyCall <http://github.com/stevengj/PyCall.jl>`_
 * `PyPlot <http://github.com/stevengj/PyPlot.jl>`_